 3. Forage production and soil health

+Let’s consider the grass growing aspect of this complicated puzzle.
+We are looking to grow the most grass we can per unit of land in the least amount of time.
+This also includes years of drought and decreased moisture.
+We are not necessarily looking for the most volume, but rather the highest NUTRITION for our cows.
+This is a very important concept to understand.
+Quality versus quantity is the name of the game.
+Overgrazed land affects overall quantity, and overesting maximizes quantity but comes at a high cost because the nutritional value declines.
+Over resting for several years eventually leads to pasture deterioration as well.
+Therefore, at some point we need to graze our pastures but the timing in relation to the stage of grass growth has a significant impact on animal health and performance.
 Thus, animal impact is our primary tool to improve pasture quality.
 We find the concept of animal impact is often misunderstood.
-Usually it comes in the form of fencing, herding, or incentive feeding to increase animal density to create the most “animal impact” to redistribute organic matter (manure), grass seeds, aerate the soil, improve water infiltration and trampling old vegetation back into the soil.
+Usually it comes in the form of fencing, herding, or incentive feeding to increase animal density to create the most “animal impact” to redistribute organic matter (manure), grass seeds, aerate the soil, and trampling old vegetation back into the soil.
 Hence, not necessarily eating it.
 Often people wonder, what is the optimal trampling to grazing ratio?
-This question is one that can lead to endless discussion but from our experience, it varies on many factors: Soil type, time of year, type of grass, climate, overall goals, etc. The more important question is, what are you trying to achieve?
+This question is one that can lead to endless discussion but from our experience, it varies on many factors: Soil type, time of year, type of grass, climate, overall goals, etc. Therefore, it is different for every ranch, maybe even every pasture depending on the size and diversity.
+The more important question is, what are you trying to achieve?
 Don’t get carried away by these details.
 It’s almost impossible to measure and to comprehend nature to that exact degree.
-What is more important and what the focus should be is how to archive this animal impact without sacrificing ANIMAL PERFORMANCE!
+What is more important and what the focus should be is how to achieve animal impact without sacrificing ANIMAL PERFORMANCE!

-When dealing with natural systems and unpredictable weather patterns our best solution is to become flexible and be open-minded.
-The real problem is our resilience to accept new ideas because that’s not how “We usually do things around here!!”
-Don’t be afraid to change, especially if things haven’t worked out in the past, what do you have to lose?
-The only thing you can’t afford to do is the same mistakes twice, to supplement and continue to have low pregnancy rates or to degrade our precious rangelands.
-We need to go back to our business model of keeping costs down and increased profits.
+When dealing with natural systems and unpredictable weather patterns our best solution is to become flexible and be willing to change.
+The real problem is our resilience to accept new ideas because that’s not how “we usually do things around here!!”
+Don’t be afraid to change, especially if things haven’t worked out in the past.
+We always ask people who seem skeptical, “what do you have to lose?”
+The only thing you can’t afford to do is the same mistakes twice, to supplement and continue to have low pregnancy rates or continue to consciously degrade our precious rangelands.
+We need to go back to our business model of keeping costs down and increase profits.
 This includes not necessarily weaning big heavy calves, but rather having the highest production at a minimum cost.
 If this can be achieved, that’s when our business will be the most profitable.
 From our personal experience of trail and error and countless hours of observation, it’s all in the nutrition and quality of our pastures.
 It is biodiversity, and soil health, which in the long run will increase our carrying capacity and lead to optimal performance in cattle.
 Therefore, as successful regenerative ranchers we are proud to say our most valuable management tool is actually our cattle!